nyl-auster/microframework/README.md

 Features
 ---------
 * Build your app with resources rather than "controllers".
-A resource is a class that represents a piece of content of your app / site; providing methods to customize its behavior.
-A "page" may be seen as a collection of ressources gathered in a special layout.
+A resource is a class that represents any piece of content of your application; providing methods to customize its behavior.
+They may be used to create blocks or pages, if mapped to an url via the router.
 * Basic router : map an url to a resource with routes.php file to create web page.
 * Parent and children views : a template may be wrapped by any other templates and overrides parent template variables if needed.
 * Basic event listeners system : call custom php callable on core or custom events.